Anyoption Forgoes Binary Options For FX And CFDs

-In a recent email sent out to their clients, anyoption revealed that, effective June 28th of this year, they will be forgoing their work to obtain new binary options trading clients.
-According to the email, sent by the CySec-regulated binary options trading company’s head of affiliates, Dan Dovrat, anyoption is cancelling all of their marketing for binary option trading and will stop looking and asking or advertising for any type of binary options traffic.
+In a recent email sent out to their clients, anyoption revealed that effective June 28th of this year, they will be forgoing their work to obtain new binary options trading clients.
+According to the email, sent by the CySec-regulated binary options trading company’s head of affiliates, Dan Dovrat, anyoption is cancelling all of their marketing for binary options trading and will stop looking and asking or advertising for any binary options traffic.

 The email did indicate, however, that current clients’ withdrawals, deposits, and trading would be kept up until they are otherwise notified.

-anyoption appears to have closed the door on binary options in a strategic move toward offering more forex trading and contract for difference (CFD) trading.
+Anyoption appears to have closed the door on binary options in a strategic move toward offering more Forex trading and contract for difference (CFD) trading.
 On top of this, anyoption also appears to be eager to grow their business in new areas such as portfolio management services and social stock trading.
-Social trading enables traders to share trading ideas with each other.
+Social trading enables traders to share trading ideas.

 This change-up comes alongside merger talks with another brokerage licensed by CySEC – Invest.com – a company that shares similar areas of focus.